Call Us: (361) 853-7319

 HOW DO I USE MY EYE DROPS?

-We will give you written instructions during your post visit.
-Generally it involves 3 kinds of drops.
-They are stopped at different time periods so mark your calendar.
+We will give you written instructions during your first exam after surgery.
+Generally, it involves 3 kinds of drops.
+They are stopped at different times so mark your calendar.
 Be sure to wait 5 minutes between different kinds of drops so you don't just rinse one out with the other.
 It is not unusual for the drops to sting, this doesn't indicate you are intolerant to them.

 IS IT NORMAL TO SEE AN ARC IN THE CORNER OF MY VISION?